MFA in Creative Writing - Admissions

 A deferred student does not have to reapply via the online application or submit an additional $50 application fee.
 The program will hold on to your current application materials.

 A deferred student has the option to resubmit any portion of their application materials (manuscript, personal statement, letters of reference, teaching fellowship essay) for teaching fellowship consideration.
-The program would need to receive any updated materials by the application deadline, January 31st.
+The program would need to receive any updated materials by the general application deadline.

-Deferred students must reconfirm their intention to apply and/or enroll by January 31st.
+Deferred students must reconfirm their intention to apply and/or enroll as soon as possible.

 Note, that by submitting your request to defer admissions you forfeit all awards, scholarships, fellowships, tuition rates, and dual-genre acceptances.